michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * [LevelDB](https://github.com/google/leveldb) (Google) and [RocksDB](https://rocksdb.org/) (Facebook) are key-value stores that use the algorithm above.
 * Cassandra and HBase are inspired by Google's BigTable, where *SSTable* and *memtable* were introduced.
-* Full text search is acheived by having a mapping of keys (search *terms*) to values (list of IDs of all documents containing that key/term: the *postings list*).
+* Full text search is achieved by having a mapping of keys (search *terms*) to values (list of IDs of all documents containing that key/term: the *postings list*).
     * Lucene, an indexing engine for full-text search used by Elasticsearch and Solr uses this method for storing its *term dictionary*.

 * *Bloom filters* are used to optimize reads where the key does not exist (to avoid searching back through all previous segments via disk reads).
 * Compaction/merging strategies: